Redefining Navigation For Discoverability

 Competitive analysis of navigation's and features

-Solution page analytics.
+Solution webpage analytics.

 DELIVERABLES